AllskyTeam/allsky/README.md

 | newexposure | 1 | Determines if the new version 0.8 exposure method is used.
 If you see ASI_ERROR_TIMEOUTs" in the log file, try setting this to 0. ( See [issue 417](https://github.com/thomasjacquin/allsky/issues/417) ) |
 | debuglevel | 0 | Determines the amount of output in the log file (usually `/var/log/allsky.log`, also can be viewed with `journalctl -u allsky`). |

 The second file called `config/config.sh` lets you configure the overall behavior of the camera.
 Options include functionalities such as upload, timelapse, dark frame location, keogram.
-Note that with the administrative GUI, you can edit the file via the "Editor" link on the left side of the page.
+Note that with the administrative WebUI, you can edit the file via the "Editor" link on the left side of the page.

 ```shell
 nano config.sh